Ed Stewart: Personal life

 Stewart's two main interests were playing golf (he often met listeners of his programme who volunteered to caddy for him) and football; he was a supporter of Everton F.C.

 In 1975 Stewart was inducted into the entertainment fraternity, the Grand Order of Water Rats.

 While working for Jimmy Henney, Stewart met his future wife Chiara, Henney's daughter, who was then aged 13.
 The couple married four years later, in London, on 2 July 1974, but separated in November 2003 and divorced in 2005.
-The couple had a daughter, Francesca (who once appeared with Stewart in a Public Information Film) and a son, Mario.
+The couple had a daughter, who once appeared with Stewart in a Public Information Film and a son.

 From 2004 until his death, Stewart's girlfriend was Elly.
 She accompanied him on many of his appearances and was with him in the studio for his last edition of his children's show Junior Choice on BBC Radio 2 on Christmas Day 2015.

 He was a close friend of Max Bygraves.
 On Bygraves's death in 2012 he recalled him as a "unique talent" whose skills as a comedian, actor and singer "brought a lot of pleasure to a lot of people".

 Stewart was also an advocate and supporter of Phab Ltd, a charity operating in England and Wales which promotes inclusion for children and adults with disabilities.
 Stewart attended annual events held to raise awareness of Phab's work.

 From September 2008 Stewart was the presenter of Mantovani concerts, featuring the Magic of Mantovani Orchestra, which took place at the Lighthouse in Poole, and at the Pavilion Theatre in Bournemouth.
 On the first two of these, he was joined by co-presenter, Alexandra Bastedo.
 Also connected with those concerts are his contributions to the filmed documentary Mantovani, King of Strings (Odeon Entertainment) IMDb and on the Radio 2 programme Mantovani by Michael Freedland, broadcast three days before his death on 6 January 2016.

-At the time of his death, Stewart was planning to do a Stewpot Music Quiz tour of the UK with UK quiz promoters Quiz Britain, with his last charity quiz appearance at Walhampton Arms on 6 November 2015 for a local Hampshire hospice.
+At the time of his death, Stewart was planning to undertake a Stewpot Music Quiz tour of the UK, with his last charity quiz on 6 November 2015 for a local Hampshire hospice.

 Death

 Two weeks after hosting the 2015 Christmas Day edition of Junior Choice on BBC Radio 2, Stewart died aged 74, on 9 January 2016 in hospital in Bournemouth after suffering a stroke a few days earlier.
-His funeral was held at St. Peter's Church in Bournemouth town centre.
+His funeral was held at St Peter's Church in Bournemouth town centre.

 On 10 February 2016 BBC Radio 2 broadcast an hour-long tribute to Stewart introduced by Anneka Rice, who went on to take over the Christmas Day edition of Junior Choice, starting the following year.